sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 First off, don't overdo it.
 Optimizing images isn't always necessary.
 So before you go hog wild shaving a measly 2KB off a bunch of images, think for a moment about the Pareto principle, better known as the 80-20 rule, and only optimize what's absolutely necessary.
 Doing so will save you time and help you avoid diminishing returns.

-Two simple methods:
+Two simple methods to identify images worth optimizing:

-1. **Sort by size.** This one is downright simple, and, sadly, often overlooked.
-In our current world of <abbr title="Get Shit Done">GSD</abbr> we are not always valued by the quality of our work, but oftentimes by quantity.
+1. **Sort by size.** This one is downright simple and probably often overlooked.
+In our current world of <abbr title="Get Shit Done">GSD</abbr> we are not always paying attention to the details.
 As a result, it's common to find image assets which are significantly larger than the others.
-Sorting exported assets by file size should make the large ones leap out so they can be addressed.
+Sorting exported assets by file size should make the large ones leap out so they can be addressed if necessary.
-1. **Listen to the Google.** If you're building a website, run that shiny new blog post through [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and see if you're getting red flagged for image size.
+1. **Listen to the Google.** If you're building a website, run that shiny new blog post or landing page through [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and see if you're getting red flagged for image size.
 If you are, do something about it.
 And if you use Google Analytics you can test many pages at the same time from the _Behavior_ > _Site Speed_ > _Speed Suggestions_ menu item.

 # Using Sketch to optimize images